 Making Changes During the Year

-Outside of Open Enrollment, you have 60 days from the date of a Qualifying Life Event to submit documentation and make changes to your benefit elections.
+You have 60 days from the date of a Qualifying Life Event to submit documentation and make changes to your benefit elections.

 - Birth Events – New elections due to the birth of a child will be effective the 1st of the month following the date of birth.